ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

    * **Tool integration**: A property key with a value that is resolved at run time from a toolchain tool integration.
 By default, the value is a JSON string representation of the tool integration.
 A specific field or subset of the object can be retrieved by providing a value for the optional JSON filter.
 For example, if a GitHub integration is selected and the JSON filter `parameters.repo_url` is specified, the value reflects the URL of the Git repo that is configured in the tool integration when the `PipelineRun` resource runs.

    You can access these properties in your Tekton pipeline resources.
 For more information about these properties, see [Tekton Pipelines environment and resources](/docs/ContinuousDelivery?topic=ContinuousDelivery-tekton_environment).

+   Properties can be locked to prevent them from being overridden.
+Attempting to override a locked property at runtime will result in the run request being rejected.
+Locked properties are not displayed by default in the run side panel but can be displayed read-only by enabling the 'Show all properties' option.

 1. Click **Save**.